mgregson-vldb/schools_BI/README.md

-1 - How it works - Explanation of scripts
+1 - How it works - Explination of scripts
 ____________________________________________________________________________________

 -'xporter_json_download.py' calls the Xporter API and generates one JSON file per 'endpoint’, with additional elements defined within the endpoints parameter file contained within the params directory.